Diriá, Costa Rica

 Diriá is a district of the Santa Cruz canton, in the Guanacaste province of Costa Rica.

 History

-Diriá was established on 3 September 1976 by Decreto Ejecutivo 6369-G. Segregated from Bolsón.
+Diriá was established on 3 September 1976 by Decreto Ejecutivo 6369-G. It was segregated from Bolsón.

 Geography

-Diriá has an area of km² and an elevation of metres.
+Diriá has an area of 66.26 km2 and an elevation of metres.

 Villages

 The administrative center of the district is the village of Santa Bárbara.

-Other villages in the district are Calle Vieja, Coyolar, Diría, Guaitil, Polvazal, Sequeira, Talolinguita and Trompillal.
+Other villages in the district are Calle Vieja, Coyolar, Diría, Guaitil, Polvazal, Sequeira, Talolinguita, and Trompillal.

 Demographics

 According to the 2011 census, Diriá had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: